Canon G7 X Mark II vs Panasonic L1

-- Ready to shoot: Comes with a build-in lens, while the L1 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the L1 requires a separate lens.

 - More compact: Is smaller (106x61mm vs 146x87mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the L1).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the L1).

 - More modern: Reflects 9 years and 11 months of technical progress since the L1 launch.